 I did not get assigned to my first choice, is it possible to switch Undergraduate Colleges once the semester starts?

-Once you have been assigned to a UGC that affiliation lasts throughout your freshman year at Stony Brook University.
+Once you have been assigned to a UGC that affiliation lasts throughout your first-year student year at Stony Brook University.
 You should not feel that this limits your Stony Brook experience, since many students from one Undergraduate College participate in events hosted by other UGCs.
 While each UGC has its own unique and specialized theme, the Colleges have far more similarities than differences.

 What is different about my Undergraduate College from the others?

 All colleges will have programs and activities geared towards their respective themes.
 Each college has a unique color that is assigned to it, and on UGC-themed days students are encouraged to wear the color that corresponds to their college.
 In addition each college is attached to a specific residential quad and each has a specific culture of its own.

 Who are the important contacts for my Undergraduate College?

 Each college has an assigned faculty director, quad director and college advisor(s).
 You will get to meet and interact with them at orientation and they will continue to support you during your first year.
 You can even see the Undergraduate Colleges team.